 That means China’s problem isn’t oversupply of oil … it is overcapacity in solar panels!
 The Chinese government even went so far as to curtail subsidies to modulate unsustainable growth helped by guaranteed electricity prices.
 They are also shipping out capacity by extending their Belt and Road initiative to fund solar installations around South America.

 All of this is not to say that renewables have displaced hydrocarbons.
 Oil is still king.
 Renewable sources do account for a third of global energy capacity, according to the International Renewable Energy Agency.
 But although it has grown quite a bit over the last decade, the renewable industry is also experiencing something of a “Trump Effect.
 As Grist reported …

 … an annual report the International Energy Agency released on Tuesday.
 Worldwide investment in renewable energy fell slightly last year, and the proportion of money budgeted to low-carbon energy has stagnated at 35 percent.
 The report shows that, despite all the rousing pledges to embrace clean power, governments around the world are still spending most of their investment money on new ways to burn fossil fuels.

 So, fossil fuels have held fast since Trump pulled out of the Paris Accord and used his Presidency to push the Empire’s priorities.
-But despite that lull, there are still plenty of examples of a growing movement away from oil:
+But despite that lull, there are plenty of examples of the growing movement away from oil:

 - The “LEGO group now says it is running entirely on renewable energy after reaching its 100 per cent target three years ahead of schedule” and it just finished building a “258 megawatt offshore wind farm in the Irish Sea,” according to the Independent.